sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 ## Design

-The existing Multi-DB design approach needs to be extended to take care of cases where a sonic device will have multiple ASICs( NPUs ).
-Each NPU will have a linux network namespaces exclusively created and services like database, swss, syncd etc running in that namespace.
+The existing Multi-DB design approach needs to be extended to take care of cases where a sonic device have multiple ASICs (NPUs).
+Each NPU will have a "namespaces" exclusively created and services like database, swss, syncd etc running in that namespace.

 ## The Multi NPU/namespace architecture

-In the Multi NPU devices there is two types of services
+In the Multi NPU devices, the services could be broadly classified into

 	* Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host" network namespace.

 	* NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in a separate "namespace" created.
-	  Currently the linux network namespace is used to seggregate services per NPU and it is assumed to be 1:1 mapping between NPUs and linux network namesapces.
+	  The method used currently to seggregate services per NPU is "linux network namespace" and there is a one-to-one mapping between the number of NPUs and linux network namesapces created.

-We concentrate on database docker servicein this document.
+This approach is backward compatible to the Sonic devices with single NPU.
+The "globalDB" service could be considered equivalent to the database docker started in the linux "host" network namespace in single NPU device.
+We will discuss more on the design details of database docker service in this document.

 The database docker started in the linux "host" namespace can be called the "global DB" service.
 The redis databases available here (decided by contents of database_config.json) would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.

 There are also database docker started per NPU in a separate "namespace".
-The redis databases here will include all the DB's viz.
+The redis databases there will include all the DB's viz.
 APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces/features on that NPU.

 There will be a config_db.json file per database service, it will be named "/etc/sonic/config_db.json" for the "global DB" and /etc/sonic/config_db{NS}.json for the database service in the {NS} namespace.

-Note: The "globalDB" service could be thought of as equivalent to the database docker started in the linux "host" network namespace currently in the single NPU sonic devices.

 ## Enhancements to Multi-DB design to support Multiple namespaces

-In the current multi-DB approach, the file database_config.json contains the startup configuration used to dictate the redis server host/port/unix_socket configurations + various available databases ( eg: APP_DB, CONFIG_DB ).
-With the introduction of multiple namespaces, there is a need for separate database_config.json per namespace.
+The file database_config.json contains the startup configuration which dictates the redis server host/port/unix_socket configurations + various available databases ( eg: APP_DB, CONFIG_DB ) etc. With the introduction of multiple namespaces, there is a need for separate database_config.json per namespace.
 This config file is created in the "working redis directories" during the database docker service startup.

 The database docker service started in the linux network namespace {NS} will use the "/var/run/redis{NS}" as the "working redis directory" to create the various files like redis.sock, sonic-db/database_config.json etc. For "globalDB" database service it would be at "/var/run/redis".